karpov-sv/stdpipe/doc/installation.md

 You may safely skip these steps if you already have a working Python environment where you would like to install *STDPipe*.

-**Installing Anaconda3**
+**Installing Anaconda**

-On your Linux/MacOS/WSL terminal, run the following commands to install anaconda (replace 5.3.1 by the latest version, and adjust operating system name):
+On your Linux/MacOS/WSL terminal, run the following commands to install [Anaconda](https://www.anaconda.com) (replace 5.3.1 by the latest version, and adjust operating system name):

 * $ wget https://repo.anaconda.com/archive/Anaconda3-5.3.1-Linux-x86_64.sh